 I write, edit, and story coach!

-Please enjoy exploring my website and feel free to contact me with any writing questions or work inquiries.
-I am happy to discuss providing you with a manuscript critiques or developmental edit.
-I will also consider writing commissions.
+Please enjoy exploring my website and feel free to contact me with any editing or coaching inquiries.
+I am happy to discuss providing you with a manuscript critiques, a developmental edit, or story coaching.
+I also do commissioned writing.

 “Susan is really amazing at proving in-depth manuscript comments of criticism, explanations, and suggestions, as well as a summary of the overall critique. ...
-Susan is really helpful because her summary notes are not just about the manuscript at hand, they are also about story in general and the kid reader market. ...
 Susan knows how to edit and look at the story at hand -not the disability of the character -as the story (unless of course, that is the story)."

-- Luda Gogolushko, owner and publisher of Includas Publishing (www.includas.com), a press that brings diversity to readers; Temecula, California, US
+- Luda Gogolushko, publisher of Includas Publishing (www.includas.com), a press that brings diversity to readers; California, US

-"What I find most constructive about Susan’s analysis of a story are the questions she asks.
-They have a way of pinpointing the weaknesses that may lurk in the narrative, and always give you a place to begin your revisions.
+"The questions Susan asks have a way of pinpointing the weaknesses that may lurk in the narrative, and always give you a place to begin your revisions.
 I remember sending her the ms. for Mister Dash and the Cupcake Calamity.
 I had hit a wall and couldn’t come up with a way to move forward.
-Susan’s astute questions, in this case of the “what if?” sort, helped me get that picture book story written and ultimately published.
+Susan’s astute questions … helped me get that picture book story written and ultimately published.
 Thank you, Susan!"

-- Monica Kulling, author of many picture books, such as On Our Way to Oyster Bay: Mother Jones and Her March for Children's Rights (Kid Can), Grant and Tillie Go Walking (Groundwood), the popular Great Idea series (Tundra), and Master Dash and the Cupcake Calamity (Tundra); Toronto, ON, Canada
+- Monica Kulling, author of many picture books, such as On Our Way to Oyster Bay (Kid Can) and Grant and Tillie Go Walking (Groundwood); Toronto, ON, Canada

 UP!
-HOW FAMILIES AROUND THE WORLD CARRY THEIR LITTLE ONES (Owl Kids 2017) available is now in Braille from the CELA, the Centre for Equitable Library Access. https://t.co/BFFPx6biww
+HOW FAMILIES AROUND THE WORLD CARRY THEIR LITTLE ONES (Owl Kids 2017) is now available in Braille from the CELA, the Centre for Equitable Library Access.